 Regarding their future release, he says, "When the songs are ready,

 everything is changing and we kinda like it.
 How we release music in

 the future, whether it's song by song, EP by EP, album by album, or

 soundtracks to movies, we don't know … we're open and excited about our

-future and in no rush to release music just to
+future and in no rush to release music just to release music."
+Asked

-few days later, the band makes the song available for free download from
+days later, the band makes the song available for free download from

 Mötley commences THE Tour with Kiss in Bristow, Virginia.
 The band

 roadies holding Mötley Crüe flags, before kicking into Saints of Los

 Angeles.
 The fifth song of their set is the first live performance of

 During their Denver concert, Mötley Crüe and Kiss pledge to donate